The-Scripters-Guild/ForgeWiki/README.md

 # ForgeHubWiki
-*A place for editors to colloaborate on content for the ForgeHub wiki.*
+*A place for editors to collaborate on content for the ForgeHub wiki.*

 ## Structure

 - Each markdown file is a page on the wiki.
-- Each folder is a page on the wiki, with a `Main.md` that hold its content
+- Each folder is a page on the wiki, with a `Main.md` that holds its content

 ## Formatting